-These cheesy low carb garlic bread sticks are a gluten free copycat of Little Caesars Crazy Bread.
-So good, you can serve them those not on low carb.
+These cheesy garlic low carb breadsticks are a gluten free copycat of Little Caesars Crazy Bread.
+So good, you can serve them those not on a keto diet.

 You know a recipe is good when my non-low carbing husband and picky daughter eat them up without complaining.
-I was so impressed with the way the crust came out in my gluten free deep dish cast iron pan pizza that I had to try using the crust dough in a copycat Little Caesars Crazy Bread recipe.
+I was so impressed with the way the crust came out in my low carb pizza with Fat Head dough that I had to try using the crust dough in a copycat Little Caesars Crazy Bread recipe.

 I really like using mozzarella cheese as a base for low carb breads like pizza dough, pie crust, and these low carb garlic bread sticks.
 There is real potential for using mozzarella to make up for the lack of gluten in these gluten free breads.